elemental/Elemental/doc/source/lapack-like/tuning.rst

-   an evolution of the HJS tridiagonalization approach (see "*Towards an efficient parallel eigensolver for dense symmetric matrices*" by Bruce Hendrickson, Elizabeth Jessup, and Christopher Smith) which is described in detail in Kenneth Stanley's dissertation and briefly described in "*Application of a high performance parallel eigensolver to electronic structure calculations*" by Mark Sears, Ken Stanley, and Greg Henry.
+   an evolution of the HJS tridiagonalization approach (see "*Towards an efficient parallel eigensolver for dense symmetric matrices*" by Bruce Hendrickson, Elizabeth Jessup, and Christopher Smith) which is described in detail in Ken Stanley's dissertation, "*Execution time of symmetric eigensolvers*".

 There is clearly a small penalty associated with the extra redistributions necessary for the second approach, but the benefit from using a square process